bitcoinhodler/glacier/docs/_docs/withdrawal/index.md

 3. Identify the blockchain transactions associated with the funds you’d like to withdraw.
   a.
 Go to Blockchain.info , paste your cold storage address into the search bar, and press Enter.
   b.
 You’ll be taken to a page that says “Bitcoin Address” at the top, with your cold storage address listed underneath.
   c.
 Click the “Unspent Outputs” link.
 The page will show a list of transaction IDs (in horizontal gray bars) and their corresponding amounts (in green boxes).
+  Each transaction ID corresponds to a deposit you made, the  remainder  of a deposit you made after doing a partial withdrawal, or a deposit  someone else  made to your cold storage address.
+  If you’re taken to a page that says “No free outputs to spend”, this indicates a zero balance at the address.
+Verify you pasted the address correctly.
   d.
 Identify a set of transaction IDs whose amounts are cumulatively greater than or equal to the amount you would like to withdraw.
+  If a transaction ID is listed more than once (i.e. the same transaction has more than one unspent output going to your cold storage address), you just need to include the transaction ID once.
+GlacierScript will include all UTXOs in every supplied transaction ID.
   e.
 Copy-paste these transaction IDs to a temporary scratchpad for reference.
   f.
 These will be referred to as unspent transaction IDs .
 4. Get raw data for blockchain transactions.